3rd Rock from the Sun: Episodes

-Of the series' 139 episodes, 108 contained "Dick" in the title (referencing John Lithgow's character).
-While some of the episode titles with "Dick" in them are innocent (i.e., "Tom, Dick and Mary", "Dick Is From Mars, Sally Is From Venus"), others are more risqué and often are double entendres (i.e., "Sensitive Dick", "A Dick Replacement", "Frozen Dick", "Shall We Dick"), because the word "Dick" is both a short form of Richard and a slang term for penis.
-One episode from season six used an abbreviation for a title, "B.D.O.C.", since the full title ("Big Dick on Campus") was deemed too risqué.

-During the show's sixth and final season, John Lithgow commented to several media outlets that 3rd Rock had been moved to more than 15 different time slots in six years, causing its ratings to decrease substantially.

 Broadcast

 Syndication

 In the United States, the series is distributed for syndication by Carsey-Werner Distribution, and entered broadcast syndication in September 1999, where it continued until the fall of 2004, when the show moved into limited-run barter syndication, where it remained until 2016; The Program Exchange handled distribution for Carsey-Werner.
 ABC Family aired reruns between 2002 and 2006.
 Reruns of the series aired on TV Land from 2008 through 2010.
 In the fall of 2010, ReelzChannel began airing the series.
-The series made its debut on digital broadcast network Laff on July 16, 2018, until May 16, 2021, when it moved to IFC as well on Cozi TV beginning July 18.
+The series made its debut on digital broadcast network Laff on July 16, 2018, until May 16, 2021, when it moved to IFC.
+It aired on Cozi TV from July 18, 2021, to July 6, 2024.

 In Italy, this series aired on Italia 1 under the name Una famiglia del terzo tipo (A family of the third kind) in 1999.

 This series rerun is now also aired on Malaysia's national broadcast TV channel RTM's TV2 in the 12:30 am time slot on Tuesday and Wednesday nights.